CheckPointSW/IoT-Nano-Agent-Installer/README.md

 5. [File Monitor](./docs/File_Monitor.md)
    Monitors and blocks unauthorized access to files and attempts to manipulate executables at runtime.

+---

+## Using Nano Agent

+The IoT Nano Agent is designed to both prevent attacks and inform users about potential security events.

+### Detection Mode
+Upon installation, the Nano Agent is configured in **detection mode** by default.
+This allows users to explore and understand how the agent monitors and logs events without immediately affecting the system's behavior.
+Detection mode is ideal for observing the agent's capabilities and ensuring compatibility with your applications.

+### Prevention Mode
+Once users are comfortable with the agent's behavior, they can enable **prevention mode** to actively block malicious activities.
+This mode ensures that the system is protected against threats in real time.
+Change the configuration file to move from Detection mode to Prevention mode.

 ### Configuration, Events, and Logs
 For detailed information about configuration, events, and logs, refer to:
 - [Configuration Guide](./docs/Configuration.md)